 The first four English Undergraduate Conferences have been, as one student raved, "a great celebration of talent and new ideas emerging from the undergraduates!"

-The tradition continues with the fifth conference.
-As usual, the conference will include a special noon program on publishing careers with luminaries from Twin Cities publishers speaking and answering questions.
-The conference will also feature panels of current English majors speaking on "Creating My Major: Making English Your Own," as well as of English alums speaking on "Creating My Career: Using English to Find and/or Fashion the Job You Want."
+The tradition continued with the fifth conference.
+As usual, the conference included a special noon program on publishing careers with luminaries from Twin Cities publishers speaking and answering questions.
+The conference also featured panels of current English majors speaking on "Creating My Major: Making English Your Own," as well as of English alums speaking on "Creating My Career: Using English to Find and/or Fashion the Job You Want."

-Here is the schedule for 2014.
-Register for the conference!
-We are looking forward to students' creative and scholarly presentations, which will be grouped in such sessions as Shakespeare, Persons & Personhood, Childhood and Sex, Identity & Desire/Film & Fiction, and a Creative Writing Showcase.
+Check out the schedule for 2014.
+We were thrilled with students' creative and scholarly presentations, which were grouped in such sessions as Shakespeare, Persons & Personhood, Childhood and Sex, Identity & Desire/Film & Fiction, and a Creative Writing Showcase.
+If you attended, please evaluate the conference for us to we can keep improving it!

 "I liked hearing my peers read their work; it was truly inspiring and interesting to see what they see in a piece of writing."